Barefoot Holistics | Reflexology in Albany WA

 Russia, circa 1910

-Russian psychiatrist and neuroscientist, Vladimir Bekhterev, coined the word 'reflexology' after discovering its psychological benefits and the role it can play in brain function.
+Russian psychiatrist and neuroscientist, Vladimir Bekhterev, coined the term 'reflexology' relating to stimuli and response within the nervous system.

 Footprints